 As part of the PR19 business plan process and this PR14 reconciliation, we also report on performance that does not directly relate to our 26 performance commitments.
-We provide to Ofwat information on our household and non-household customer complaints performance, and our compliance with environmental and water quality statutory requirements.
+We provide to

+Ofwat information on our household and non-household customer complaints performance, and our compliance with environmental and water quality statutory requirements.

-Details of the actual and forecast performance over the 2015-20 period is provided in data table App31 and in the PR14 Reconciliation Commentary to Data Tables document that accompanies this submission.
+Details of the actual and forecast performance over the 2015-20 period is provided in data table App31 and in the PR14 Reconciliation commentary to data tables that accompanies this submission.